hlpangaa/github-main/README.md

 - Gathered and analyzed data related to used car prices and divided the data into training and testing datasets
 - Built a linear regression model, evaluated the model using Mean Squared Error(MSE) and predicted the used car price

-**Classfication for Loan Evaluation** (https://github.com/hlpangaa/python-ml-decision-tree-and-random-forest-loan-data)
+**Classification for Loan Evaluation** (https://github.com/hlpangaa/python-ml-decision-tree-and-random-forest-loan-data)

-- Gathered and analyzed data related to automobile loan and divided the data into training and testing datasets
+- Gathered and analyzed data related to automobile loans and divided the data into training and testing datasets
-- Constructed a decision tree via computing the information gain recursively , improved the model performance using Random Forest Algorithms(RFA), and predicted the loan status (Approved/Declined)
+- Constructed a decision tree via computing the information gain recursively, improved the model performance using Random Forest Algorithms(RFA), and predicted the loan status (Approved/Declined)

 ##### Unsupervised Learning

 **Clustering to group Loan Applications** (https://github.com/hlpangaa/python-ml-kmean-and-clustering-loan-data)

-- Gathered and analyzed data related to automobile loan application and divided the data into training and testing datasets
+- Gathered and analyzed data related to automobile loan applications and divided the data into training and testing datasets
 - Applied K-means and Hierarchical Clustering, evaluated the model and generated the clustering results.

 ##### Reinforcement Learning

 **Robot Cleaning** (https://github.com/hlpangaa/python-ml-reinforement-learning-robot-cleaner)

-- Created a learning environment, a robot agent and a reward function and applied reinforcement learning algorithm to enable the robot to learn
+- Created a learning environment, a robot agent and a reward function and applied a reinforcement learning algorithm to enable the robot to learn
-- Visualized the Robot Behavior and evaluated the result via a plotted graph for rewards aginst the number of testing episode
+- Visualized the Robot Behavior and evaluated the result via a plotted graph for rewards against the number of testing episode

 ### 🤝🏻 &nbsp;Connect with Me